neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

 We are currently focused on improving the testing infrastructure for the NeoForge frontend.
-Specifically, we have created a standardized approach for mocking components that use CDN imports in test files.
-This addresses the ESM URL scheme errors that were occurring in the test environment.
+We have successfully created a standardized approach for mocking components that use CDN imports in test files, and we've fixed the search failure error in the search-page.test.js file.
+All tests are now passing.

 ## Recent Changes